SUPERCILEX/forkfs/README.md

 $ forkfs --help
 A sandboxing file system emulator

-You can think of ForkFS as a light-weight container: programs still have access to your real system (and can therefore jump out of the sandbox), but their disk changes are re-routed to special directories without changing the real file system.
+You can think of ForkFS as a lightweight container: programs still have access to your real system (and can therefore jump out of the sandbox), but their disk changes are re-routed to special directories without changing the real file system.
 Under the hood, ForkFS is implemented as a wrapper around OverlayFS.